potato8502/RhodiumVault/README.md

 # Rhodium Vault

 A local, encrypted password manager for Windows.
-No accounts, no cloud, no server that can be breached - your vault never leaves your PC.
+No accounts, no clouud, no server that can be breached - your vault never leaves your PC.

-Part of the [Rhodium Software](https://rhodium-software.de) family of small, focused desktop tools.
+Part of the [Rhodium Software](https://rhodium-software.de) I buuild focused desktop tools.

 ## Features